 After that, Taylor’s life changed dramatically.
 As she became more involved in her InterVarsity chapter, she discovered a community of friends who encouraged her and invested in her relationship with God.

 She had always had a passion for helping others, but as a new Christian, Taylor’s view of service changed.
 She began to view her whole life as an extension of Jesus’ mission, and her enthusiasm for sharing the love and patience of Christ to others on campus was ignited.

 “[Because of Christ] I have felt love for people that I don’t really want to love sometimes, and I’ve had my heart broken for people and campuses that could not have possibly come from my own heart.”

 Taylor eventually became a student leader of her chapter and now works on campus full time as an InterVarsity campus minister.
 Her eagerness to lead others into new life in Christ has only grown since that day on the bus, and, having seen what God did in her own life, her hope of what God can do in students’ hearts is almost limitless.

 “I’ve seen that when I submit myself to him and open my hands in surrender, he shows up in bigger ways than I could have imagined.”

 InterVarsity chapters across the country provide spaces for students like Taylor to experience the love of Christ in community and serve others through that love.
-Are you or someone you know starting college this fall?
-Click the button below to connect with an InterVarsity chapter on your campus.
+You can be a part of creating more communities on campuses without one by giving to InterVarsity's 2030 Calling.
+Click below to find out more.